 Second, he wanted Arsenal to become less reliant upon Wright for goals, encouraging the forwards to contribute to passing moves and the midfielders to get themselves into goalscoring positions more.
 Signing Dennis Bergkamp, meanwhile, was arguably a more significant moment in terms of Arsenal’s footballing identity than the appointment of Wenger.

-“Bruce could quite easily have been where Arsene Wenger is today,” said Tony Adams a few years ago.
-It was Rioch’s only Premier League job, and he has remained out of the limelight in retirement, sporadically emerging to enthusiastically praise Wenger and Arsenal’s style of play that he, in a subtle way, helped to create.
+“Bruce could quite easily have been where Arsene Wenger is today,” Tony Adams once said.
+It was Rioch’s only Premier League job, and he has remained out of the limelight in retirement, sporadically emerging to enthusiastically praise Arsenal’s style of play that he, in a subtle way, helped to create.

 Alan Ball (Southampton, Manchester City)

 Ball is remembered more favourably as a player than a manager: the general perception is that he was England’s outstanding player in the 1966 World Cup Final but did little in coaching other than taking Manchester City to relegation.

 But managerial legacies are about more than mere results, and Ball should be commended for being one of the few managers in the mid-1990s to embrace flair players.
 At a time of 4-4-2, long balls and muddy pitches, Ball invested huge faith in two misunderstood No.10s.

 The first was Matt Le Tissier, perhaps the most universally popular Premier League player of this era, but one who had been suffering badly under the management of Ball’s predecessor.
 Ian Branfoot had liked long balls and often left out Le Tissier, but Ball was having none of it.
 On his first day in charge, he put Le Tissier in the centre of his side and literally told Southampton’s players to get the ball to him whenever possible.
 He responded with 45 goals in 64 games, essentially from a midfield role, which helped to haul the Saints away from relegation.